nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Adding a cheat-sheet : _add cs_

-Adds a new cheat-sheet with specified name to the module.
+Use this command to add a new cheat-sheet to the module and open it in the text editor.

 **Format:**<br>
 `add cs <cheat-sheet name>`